 Cornelian Bay lies between the headland of White Nab, south of Scarborough’s South Bay and Knipe Point just north of Cayton Bay.
 The Cleveland Way footpath runs along the clifftop for the length of the bay.
-The relative inaccessibility of the bay, means that even on the busiest bank holiday, the number of people on the beach can be counted on one hand.
+The relative inaccessibility of the bay means that even on the busiest bank holiday, you can count the number of people on the beach on one hand.

-Head south along the beach towards Knipe Point, easily recognised by its hump backed shape.
+Head south along the beach towards Knipe Point, easily recognised by its hump-backed shape.
 Halfway along the beach is an obvious Second World War lookout or pillbox.
 There is another one at the end of the beach at Knipe Point.

 At low tide, it is possible to walk around Knipe Point to Cayton Bay.
 This is a tough walk over a jumble of rocks, it’s also possible to get into Cayton Bay by climbing over Knipe Point.

 Climb the cliff to the right of the pillbox, walk along the ridge at the top and scramble down the other side.
 After walking over the jumble of rocks at beach level, you’ll be on the sands in Cayton Bay.
 I’d definitely only attempt this when it’s dry.
 Be very careful descending into Cayton Bay as the cliff is quite steep in places.
 If you wanted to walk along Cayton Bay you could leave by the path up the cliff next to the pumping station.
 Then walk back towards Scarborough along the Cleveland Way footpath at the top of the cliffs.
 This will take you back to the car park at Cornelian Bay.
 There are several viewpoints along the path overlooking Cornelian Bay.